 Analysis Services uses role-based authorization that grants access to server and model database operations, objects, and data.
 All users who access a server or database do so with their Azure AD user account within an assigned role.
 The server administrator role is at the server resource level.
 By default, the account used when creating a server is automatically included in the Server Admins role.
 Additional user and group accounts are added by using the portal, SSMS, or PowerShell.

 Non-administrative end users who query data are granted access through database roles.
 A database role is created as a separate object in the database, and applies only to the database in which that role is created.
 Database roles are defined by (database) Administrator, Read, and Read and Process permissions.
 User and group accounts are added by using SSMS or PowerShell.

 Tabular models at all compatibility levels support row-level security.
 Row-level security is configured in the model by using DAX expressions that define the rows in a table, and any rows in the many direction of a related table that a user can query.
 Row filters using DAX expressions are defined for the Read and Read and Process permissions.

 Tabular models at the 1400 compatibility level support object-level security, which includes table-level security and column-level security.
 Object level security is set in the JSON-based metadata in the Model.bim file by using TMSL, or TOM.
 To learn more, see Object-level security.

 Service principals are an Azure Active Directory application resource you create within your tenant to perform unattended resource and service level operations.
 Service principals are used with Azure Automation, PowerShell unattended mode, custom client applications, and web apps to automate common tasks like data refresh, scale up/down, and pause/resume.
 Permissions are assigned to service principals through role membership.
 To learn more, see Automation with service principals.

 Use the tools you already know

-Supports the latest features
+Supports the latest client tools

 Analysis Services has a vibrant community of users.
 Join the conversation on Azure Analysis Services forum.